 - After pressing Enter, we will have a graph like below.

-Read More: How to Switch X and Y-Axis in Excel (2 Easy Ways)
+Read More: How to Skip Data Points in an Excel Graph

 2. On Date Based X-Axis Values